HarmJ0y/PowerUp/README.md

 #PowerUp

 PowerUp is a powershell tool to assist with local privilege escalation on Windows systems.
-It contains serveral methods to identify and abuse vulnerable services.
+It contains several methods to identify and abuse vulnerable services.

 PowerUp was developed by [@harmj0y](https://twitter.com/harmj0y).